Historical Tour of US 99

 In 1930, a three lane highway, the Newhall Alternate, was built through Weldon and Gavin Canyons bypassing Newhall and Saugus entirely.
 This new route was shorter and less steep.
 It also avoided the Newhall Tunnel.
 Early in 1931, construction began on a three lane highway over the Liebre Mountains which lie just north of Castaic.
 This was to bypass the treacherous curves and grades over the Ridge Route.
 Finally on October 29, 1933, US 99 was opened over the Liebre Mountains with three lanes.
 It was known as the Ridge Route Alternate.
 By 1936, all of the Ridge Route had been replaced over the mountains.

 Traffic increased so much over the highway that in 1940 plans were made to widen the highway to four lanes.
 These plans were delayed until 1947 because of WWII.
-Below there is a list of most of the changes made to the highway.
-List runs from S to N. Most of this widening work was completed by 1953.
+Below there is a list of most of the changes made to the highway from Newhall Pass to Tejon Pass.
+List runs from south to north.
+Most of this widening work was completed by 1953.

 |Pico Road to Saugus Road||3.3 miles||$450,000||4-8-1949|